Mobolaji-Salawu/Dynamic-Pricing-with-Machine-Learning/README.md

 This project demonstrates:

-* 📊 How to use operational and contextual variables to optimize pricing
+* How to use operational and contextual variables to optimize pricing
-* 🤖 How a machine learning model can generate fair, responsive fare estimates
+* How a machine learning model can generate fair, responsive fare estimates
-* 🖥️ How to deploy pricing predictions through a live API using FastAPI
+* 🖥How to deploy pricing predictions through a live API using FastAPI
-* ✍️ How to communicate the strategic value of dynamic pricing to business audiences

 ---

-## 📦 What’s Included
+## What’s Included

 | Component                 | Description                                                               |
 | ------------------------- | ------------------------------------------------------------------------- |